Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 .Observational - methods of observation and self-observation.

-.Experimental - laboratory, natural, teaching, field.
+.Experimental - laboratory, natural, educational, field.

 .Praximetric - analysis of activity and its products.